 A buffed hardwood floor can really make a room shine.
 (Photo courtesy of Angie’s List member Joseph P. of Latham, N.Y.)

 Your home's beauty is often defined by the appearance of your hardwood floor.
-More often than not, you can improve the overall quality of your floor by polishing it rather than refinishing it completely.
+More often than not, you can improve the overall quality of your floor by polishing or buffing it rather than refinishing it completely.

 The right equipment for buffing hardwood floors

 To buff a wood floor successfully, you'll need to either rent or purchase a stand-up floor-buffing machine.
 Before you attempt to operate the machine, always remember to remove any obstacles that may be in your path.

 Accidents do happen, but you can lessen the risks by simply removing these types of items:

 Remove old wax before buffing if necessary

 If you're just buffing your floor and not refinishing it completely, you should remove any wax that's left behind from a previous polishing.
 This step is fairly simple and will commonly require the application of a wax stripper or mineral spirits.
 These chemicals have varying application methods, and you should make sure to follow these instructions to the letter.